Dataconomy

 June 30, 2017

-in Big Data, infographics
+in Artificial Intelligence, infographics

 Data breaches are in the news all the time.
 It seems like you can’t go anywhere and swipe your credit card these days without receiving word your information may have been stolen.
 In typical data breaches where credit card info is stolen customers have a fair amount of protection through their banks and credit card companies.
 But what happens if someone steals your medical information?
 Businesses that deal with sensitive information have to take serious precautions to prevent data breaches, and in the event their efforts are unsuccessful the onus is on the company to pay to have the data breach cleaned up regardless of the source.